Together with the SWR Experimentalstudio Freiburg, the ZKM | Hertz-Lab has been awarding the Giga-Hertz Prize for Electronic Music since 2007.

 The Giga-Hertz Grand Award of 10,000 € distinguishes renowned composers for their lifetime achievement.
 The prize is based on jury recommendations rather than an open call.

-The application for special prizes takes place in two stages:
+The application for the production awards takes place in two steps

 The submission of a reference work which should not be older than five years and should not exceed 20 minutes forms the basis for the jury's assessment and should use clearly identifiable electronic and technical means.
 In addition, it must be ensured that this reference work can be presented without great technical effort if selected by the jury.

 A project exposé on a new work still to be realised should also be submitted.
 These new works to be created by the prize winners should be presented as world premieres at the Giga-Hertz Award ceremony in the following year.
 The realisation of these works will be decided by the jury in the form of a residence at the ZKM | Hertz-Lab in Karlsruhe or at the SWR Experimental Studio in Freiburg.
 (The works will be adapted to the possibilities of the respective studio, if necessary).